rachelandrew/futuresimplesteps/_books/interviewing-for-research.md

 free: true
 ---

-In'Interviewing for research', Andrew Travers explains how to talk to users and stakeholders in the design process, demystifying the process of interviewing and help you use research to drive design decisions.
+In 'Interviewing for research', Andrew Travers explains how to talk to users and stakeholders in the design process, demystifying the process of interviewing and help you use research to drive design decisions.